 Your dream school came calling late

 If you’re an elite recruit, you may not have to deal with this but for that middle of the road recruit that thought he found the right school for him, what happens if a more prominent school shows up late in your recruitment?
-Maybe they missed out on a bigger recruit or someone didn’t qualify, either way, an opportunity is there that the recruit didn’t think would be there.
+Maybe they missed out on a more prominent recruit, or someone didn’t qualify, either way, an opportunity is there that the recruit didn’t think would be there.

 Things get to play out

-	During the recruitment there were rumors of coaches leaving or retiring by waiting to sign, you are able to watch all of this unfold and make an informed decision.
+During the recruitment, there were rumors of coaches leaving or retiring by waiting to sign, you can watch all of this unfold and make an informed decision.
 This could be tricky because if a coach leaving is the type of change that will force you to look elsewhere, it would be smart to make sure that there is available room at the other schools being considered.

 Disadvantages of waiting to sign on National Signing Day

 No spot is guaranteed

 Recruiting is fluid, and while there is generally a gentleman’s agreement between a committed player and the school, both are always entertaining the advances from a better prospect or school.
 It seems unethical and wrong for the program to move on so hastily, but it happens and depending on the number of options you have as a recruit you can quickly go from playing at your dream school to scrambling to find a school that has an available scholarship.